 At Nurx we want conversations about HIV prevention, testing and treatment to be an all-year thing, but we acknowledge that there is still stigma and silence around this topic, especially when it comes to women.
-So we’re happy that today is National Women and Girls HIV/AIDS Awareness Day, a chance to have a conversation and bust some myths about the HIV virus and women.

 While the overall story of HIV/AIDS in the US is a feel-good one — infections are down and medical developments make it easier to prevent and treat HIV than ever before — too many women are still infected.
 Certain groups, including Black, Latina, and transgender women, are disproportionately affected.

 Our own Dr. Emily Rymland, DNP FNP-C, Nurx Director of Clinical Operations, has been focused on preventing and treating HIV throughout her career, and feels passionately that women need to think and talk (and test for) HIV a whole lot more than most do.
 Here she shares four facts about women and HIV that everyone should be aware of.

 FACT: Women get HIV too.

 When a Nurx patient recently tested positive for HIV after using one of our STI Home Test Kits, Emily delivered the news to her, and learned that the patient had been struggling with health problems and none of her doctors ever bothered to recommend HIV testing.
 “Many healthcare providers just assume that women aren’t at risk, and don’t even ask them about it,” says Emily.
 “This patient did our home test just to get a check, and once she tested positive and got her in-person labs done to confirm the diagnosis she found out that she had full-blown AIDS.
 Her doctors had never asked about her risk factors or anything!
 Now she is on treatment and will be fine, but it shows how easily HIV can be missed in women if their providers aren’t knowledgeable and women aren’t empowered to ask about HIV.”